 The Notch Trail is the most thrilling hike in Badlands National Park.
 It features a walk through a scenic canyon, a climb up a wooden ladder, and a brief walk along a cliff trail.
 The Notch Trail ends with a beautiful view of the Badlands.

 It is only 1.5 miles round-trip and takes an hour or less.
+Get the full details on how to do this hike in our Guide to the Notch Trail.

 PRO TRAVEL TIP: Do this before the Window and Door Trails.
 There is a good chance you could have it all to yourself if you are here very early in the morning.